Nhlosokuhle/CommrcBookz/README.md

-# PersonaCheck
+# CommercBookz

 ## Overview

-This project is a machine learning–powered web application that classifies a user as Introverted or Extroverted based on their responses to a structured questionnaire.
-The application demonstrates an end-to-end ML pipeline, from data generation and model training to deployment as a web service.
+This project is a machine learning web application that evaluates whether second-hand accounting textbooks are fairly priced, underpriced, or overpriced.
+Unlike many academic projects, this application is built on real-world data collected manually, making it highly practical and market-oriented.

-The primary goal of this project is to showcase applied machine learning integrated into a production-style web application.
+The application demonstrates how data science can be used to support informed decision-making in student marketplaces.

 ## Problem Statement

-Personality traits are often assessed using structured questionnaires.
-This project explores how such responses can be mapped to personality categories using supervised machine learning and served through a user-facing application.
+Students often struggle to determine whether second-hand textbooks are priced fairly.
+This project addresses that gap by analysing historical second-hand book listings and using machine learning to classify pricing fairness.

 ## Application Architecture